edonisth/e-reads/README.md

 ## ✨ Features

-- **Digital Book Library**: Upload and organize your books in a clean, intuitive sidebar.
+- **Digital Book Library**: Upload and organize your books in a clean, intuitive sidebar with beautiful cover thumbnails.
 - **Detailed Book Entries**: Each book includes:
   - Overview/summary
   - Key themes with detailed explanations